Wix Bookings: About the Orders Tab

 Tip: This creates a saved draft of your invoice.

-6. Select how to send the invoice to your customer:
+6. Choose how you want to send the invoice to your customer:

 Creating a manual order

 You can create a manual order to offer and charge for a custom service that isn't in your list of services.
-For example, if you're a photographer who wants to offer one particular client a photo session that isn't in the list of services, create a manual order for them.
+For example, if you're a personal trainer and want to offer one particular client a session that isn't in the list of services, create a manual order for them.

 To create a manual order: